 Cape Town’s International Airport is situated about 20km from the city centre.
-We arrived late afternoon, collected our Avis car and, after a 12h journey, opted for some proper rest while planning our first South African night.
+We arrived late afternoon, collected our First Car Rental vehicle and, after a 12h journey, opted for some proper rest while planning our first South African night.
 For the first two nights in Cape Town, we had a really comfy stay at Double Tree by Hilton, where we enjoyed the hotel’s delicious “cookies”, breakfasts and stunning sunsets over Table Mountain directly from our room.

 Day 2: “To deny people their human rights is to challenge their very humanity”

 On our first full day in Cape Town, we decided to visit Robben Island (“seal island” in Dutch) as we were eager to understand the important aspects of South Africa’s history that the Island represents.
 The island is seen as a unique symbol of “the triumph of the human spirit over adversity, suffering and injustice”.
 Mandela was imprisoned there for 18 of the 27 years he served behind bars before the fall of apartheid.

 Booking this visit in advance is strongly recommended (at least 2 weeks during high season).
 The ferry departs from the Nelson Mandela Gateway at the V&A Waterfront and the tour takes approximately 3.5 hours including the ferry trip to and from the Island.
 Once you reach the island, a bus will transport you to all the historical sites around the Island.
 What is very special about this visit is the fact that all tour guides are former political prisoners.
 The tour culminates with a viewing of Nelson Mandela’s cell.